sighupio/workshop-material/devsecopsday/kubernetes-security/hands-on/02-k8s-access.md

 ### Accessing the cluster

-In order to access the cluster, you need to have a `ssh` client installed on your machine.
+If you are following the workshop on-site, in order to access the cluster, you need to have a `ssh` client installed on your machine.
 Node: For windows something like puTTY should do the job.

 Once you have everything installed/ready you can connect to the cluster master node via the following command: